 The tipping point

 It took me a long, long time to step away from booze.
 I was finally compelled to do so while looking back over old journals, many of the entries highlighting my struggles with the drug.
-The example is below, taken from my entry for Monday 13th November 2017:
+The excerpt below is from my entry on Monday 13th November 2017:

 “Woke up with a migraine behind my eye that prevented me from going to work and lingered all day long.
 How much does alcohol have to cost you before you give it up?
 Over the last month alone it has cost you several days, if not in bed vomiting, making you a shit dad and husband.
 How much of life are you prepared to throw away to the throbs of headaches, the pounding behind your eyes?
 The loss of time is becoming too great a consequence to endure, significantly outweighing the benefits/pleasure that alcohol gives you.”